 6. Shop Fox W1720 Aluma Classic Fence

-Our team chose the Shop Fox W1720 Aluma Classic fence over the Shop Fox W1716 Aluma Classic Fence.
-The W1720 and the Shop Fox W1716 Aluma Classic share many features, but the former has a larger rip capacity.
+I have picked the Shop Fox W1720 Aluma Classic fence over the Shop Fox W1716 Aluma Classic Fence.
+As a background, the W1720 and the Shop Fox W1716 Aluma Classic share many features, but the former has a larger rip capacity.

 The W1720 is a heavy-duty unit made from steel and aluminum.
 The rail system must be supported by leg stands when fully used.
 But, keep in mind that these rails are quite thin.